 Quebec is also in the process of deploying thousands of MWs of wind that will be integrated with its vast hydro supply.

 Large hydro projects can have significant environmental impacts, though, and all of these must be considered before a project proceeds.
-This means governments should account for all the the ecological services provided by forests, agricultural fields and other ecosystems that will be impacted by a hydro-electric development before approving a project.
+This means governments should account for all of the ecological services provided by forests, agricultural fields and other ecosystems that will be impacted by a hydro-electric development before approving a project.

 The case for low-impact hydroelectricity